Aguirregzz97/axex/README.md

-# axex-api
+# axex

-axex-api is an api to handle all request for axex, both in the web client and in the native applications.
+axex contains the admin site handled by next and an api handled by express to handle all request for axex, both in the web client and in the native applications.

 ## Installation